amikos-tech/chroma-cookbook/docs/index.md

 - ✨ [Multi-User Basic Auth Plugin](strategies/multi-tenancy/multi-user-basic-auth.md) - learn how to build a multi-user
   basic authentication plugin for Chroma.
 - ✨ [CORS Configuration For JS Browser apps](strategies/cors.md) - learn how to configure CORS for Chroma.
+- ✨ [Running Chroma with SystemD](strategies/systemd-service.md) - learn how to start Chroma upon system boot.

 ## Get Help